Marine Corps University

 Marine Corps University is a military education university system of the United States Marine Corps.
-It is accredited by the Commission on Colleges of the Southern Association of Colleges and Schools to award Master's Degrees.
+It is part of the Naval University System and accredited by the Commission on Colleges of the Southern Association of Colleges and Schools to award Master's Degrees.

 History

 Marine Corps University (MCU) was founded on 1 August 1989 by order of the Commandant of the Marine Corps, General Alfred M. Gray.
 The University can trace its roots back to World War I and the birth of the modern Marine Corps.
-General Gray’s decision to establish MCU was a logical extension of the historical legacy of many famous Marine leaders who valued the importance of education, as well as a natural extension of the contemporary shift of the Corps’ warfighting doctrine to one of “maneuver warfare,” with its concomitant demand for leaders who can think critically and act decisively in the face of ambiguity, fog, friction, and chance.
+General Gray's decision to establish MCU was a logical extension of the historical legacy of many famous Marine leaders who valued the importance of education, as well as a natural extension of the contemporary shift of the Corps' warfighting doctrine to one of "maneuver warfare," with its concomitant demand for leaders who can think critically and act decisively in the face of ambiguity, fog, friction, and chance.

 The Marine Corps University's history dates back to 1891 when 29 company officers attended the School of Application.
 This facility became the Officers Training School in 1909, and later relocated to Marine Corps Base Quantico.
 In 1919, Major General John A. Lejeune ordered the creation of the Marine Corps Officers Training School.
 Brigadier General Smedley D. Butler established the Field Officers Course in October 1920 and the Company Grade Officers Course in July 1921.

 World War I was pivotal in Major General Lejeune's decision to ensure Marines of all ranks were educated in the art and science of war.
-Brigadier General Butler later built upon General Lejeune’s concepts by developing two additional courses of instruction.
+Brigadier General Butler later built upon General Lejeune's concepts by developing two additional courses of instruction.
 The first, called the Field Officers School, welcomed its inaugural class in October 1920.
 The second, the Company Grade Officers School, convened its first class in July 1921.
-These two courses, along with the basic Marine Corps Officer Training School, soon renamed The Basic School, formed the foundation for what General Lejeune termed “Marine Corps Schools.”
+These two courses, along with the basic Marine Corps Officer Training School, soon renamed The Basic School, formed the foundation for what General Lejeune termed "Marine Corps Schools."
 It was this beginning that formed the basis of the Marine Corps University that exists today.

 Between World War I and World War II, Marine Corps education began focusing on its future fight, specifically the study and development of amphibious warfare.
 In the late 1920s, comprehensive instruction in amphibious operations was developed and implemented in anticipation of the demanding requirements of this new mission.
 Acknowledging that not all Marine Corps officers would have the opportunity to attend resident courses, the Marine Corps began implementing correspondence courses to reach a wider breadth of potential students.